-These chocolate espresso cookies are buttery, crisp, and loaded with dark chocolate.
-Plus, they’ll give you an little extra pep in your step, which I think we all could use this week.
+These Chocolate Espresso Shortbread Cookies are buttery, crisp, loaded with dark chocolate and will give you a little extra pep in your step!

-- Place the dough on a large piece of plastic wrap and form it into a log about 3 inches in diameter.
+- Scrape the dough on to a large piece of plastic wrap and form it into a log about 3 inches in diameter.
 Wrap tightly, then chill for at least 2 hours.
-Dough can be made up until this point and stored in the refrigerator for up to 5 days, or in the freezer for up to 2 months.
+(Dough can be stored in the refrigerator for up to 5 days or in the freezer for up to 2 months.)

 - Preheat the oven to 325 degrees and line two sheet pans with parchment paper.

 - Slice the cookies into ½-inch rounds, then place them on the pans about one inch apart.

 - Bake until they just start to turn golden around the edges, about 16-18 minutes.

 - Allow the cookies to cool completely on the baking sheet.

 Tips for success